Coleford, Monmouth, Usk and Pontypool Railway: West Midland Railway

 The Newport, Abergavenny and Hereford Railway had joined forces with the Oxford, Worcester and Wolverhampton Railway and the uncompleted Worcester and Hereford Railway, in forming a through route to the industrial areas of the West Midlands.
-It was decided to amalgamate, and on 1 July 1860 an Act of Parliament was passed forming the West Midland Railway from the three companies.
+It was decided to amalgamate, and on 1 July 1860 the West Midland Railway Act 1860 (23 & 24 Vict. c. lxxxi) was passed forming the West Midland Railway from the three companies.
 The West Midland Railway was now a formidable player in railway politics, having access at its southern and northern ends to mineral resources and to industrial areas requiring those resources.
-It was a natural sponsor for the Coleford, Monmouth, Usk and Pontypool railway, and the smaller concern was leased to the West Midland Railway under an Act of Parliament of 22 July 1861.
+It was a natural sponsor for the Coleford, Monmouth, Usk and Pontypool railway, and the smaller concern was leased to the West Midland Railway under the Coleford, Monmouth, Usk and Pontypool (Lease, &c.)
+Act 1861 (24 & 25 Vict. c. cxcvii) passed on 22 July.
 It was effective from 1 July 1861.
 The first year lease charge was £4,680 but that rose progressively, and from the tenth year was to be £10,764.

 In 1863 the West Midland Railway was amalgamated with the Great Western Railway, and the lease of the CMU&PR was adopted by the GWR.